Virginia Giuffre: Epstein accuser sues Prince Andrew for alleged sexual abuse

 “I think it’s, from the investigations that we’ve done, you can’t prove whether or not that photograph is faked or not, because it is a photograph of a photograph of a photograph.
 So it’s very difficult to be able to prove it, but I don’t remember that photograph ever being taken.”

-He also said that he had an alibi for the date in question, when the photo was taken by Epstein at the London home of Ms Maxwell.
+He also said that he had an alibi for the date in question, when the photo was allegedly taken by Epstein at the London home of Ms Maxwell.

 “I was at home.
 I was with the children, and I’d taken Beatrice to a Pizza Express in Woking for a party at, I suppose, sort of 4 or 5 in the afternoon,” he said.